 Students at John F. Kennedy have a variety of opportunities to engage in computer programming in hands-on experiences.
 Students learn coding and computational problem solving strategies while programming robots.
 In addition, students are introduced to software programs that help kids refine their design, logic, and problem-solving abilities.

 Dash & Dot Robots: Students learn fundamental coding concepts while completing programming challenges for Dash and Dot.

-Lego Robots: Students working with Ms. Goldstein and Mrs. Constantino build and program WeDo robots to investigate, explore and discover science concepts.
-Upper elementary students program EV3 robots in challenges that promote STEM learning and design thinking.
+Lego Robots: Students in all grade levels build and program WeDo robots to investigate, explore and discover science concepts.
+Upper elementary students also program EV3 robots in challenges that promote STEM learning and design thinking.

-Code & Go: Students in grade 1 build mazes, and then use coding cards to create a step-by-step path for Colby, the Programmable Robot Mouse.
+Code & Go: Students in kindergarten and 1st grade build mazes, and then use coding cards to create a step-by-step path for Colby, the Programmable Robot Mouse.

-Code-a-Pillar: Kindergarten students are introduced to coding while mixing up segments and putting them back together to program Code-a-pillar.
+Code-a-Pillar: Prekindergarten students are introduced to coding while mixing up segments and putting them back together to program Code-a-pillar.

 Code.Org: Students solve grade appropriate challenges while collaborating with others.